transpect/stylemapper/README.md

-# stylemapper-lib
+# stylemapper-frontend
-Library to map document styles with allocation rules
+a web application for rule based allocation of document styles for XML document formats